Ron Harris (English footballer)

-Ronald Edward Harris (born 13 November 1944), known by the nickname "Chopper" for his tough style of defending, is an English former footballer who played for Chelsea in the 1960s,1970s and 1980's.
+Ronald Edward Harris (born 13 November 1944), known by the nickname "Chopper" for his tough style of defending, is an English former footballer who played for Chelsea in the 1960s, 1970s, and 1980s as a defender.
 Harris captained Chelsea to FA Cup and UEFA Cup Winners' Cup success, and made a club record 795 appearances.
 His brother Allan Harris was also a professional footballer and they were teammates at Chelsea in the mid-1960s.

 Chelsea

 Harris was a member of the Chelsea side which won the FA Youth Cup in 1961 and made his senior club debut in February 1962 in a 1–0 win against Sheffield Wednesday.
 Within a year, he had established himself as a regular in the side, a position he would hold for the next eighteen years.
 He formed an important part of new Chelsea manager Tommy Docherty's youth-oriented re-building of the club after relegation from the First Division alongside the likes of Peter Bonetti, Peter Osgood and Bobby Tambling.

 Upon the club's return to the top division, Harris solidified his reputation as an uncompromising – yet talented – defender with a series of strong (and sometimes notorious) performances.
 His first honours with Chelsea came with a League Cup win over Leicester City in 1965.
 In the same season, Chelsea were challenging for the league title for most of the year but ultimately finished third after winning just one of their final five matches.
 He became club captain the following year when Terry Venables left for Tottenham Hotspur and became the youngest ever captain to lead out a side in the 1967 FA Cup Final, although they lost 2–1 to Tottenham.
 Chelsea, led by Harris, reached another FA Cup final three years later, this time against Leeds United – a side then at their peak in English football.
 He won four caps for England U23 between 1966 and 1968.

 That 1970 FA Cup Final is notorious for being one of the most physical of all time, it saw Harris come into his own in the role of both inspirational leader and uncompromising tackler.
 With Leeds having taken a 2–1 lead at Wembley with just six minutes remaining, it was his quick free kick which led to Ian Hutchinson's headed equaliser to take the game to a replay.
 During the replay at Old Trafford his late tackle on Leeds' playmaker Eddie Gray after just eight minutes (just one of many late tackles committed by both sides), left the latter a virtual passenger for the rest of the match: Chelsea eventually won 2–1 after extra-time.

 The following season saw Harris lift Chelsea's first major European honour – the UEFA Cup Winners' Cup – in another replayed final against Real Madrid in Athens.
 Chelsea also reached a second League Cup final in 1972, but surprisingly lost to Stoke in what proved to be his last major final for the club.